bsandham/bsandham/README.md

 # Ben's Repo

 ## About Me
 I'm a software engineer in financial services with a passion for applying mathematical and computational solutions to financial markets.
-My interests lie at the intersection of:
+Interested in all of these:
 - Quantitative Finance
 - Low-latency design
 - Software Engineering & Algorithm Design
-- Mathematical Analysis

 ## Project Categories